mariewe/current25/README.md

 # current25
-Fetches your 25 most recent Liked Songs from Spotify into a Spotify playlist.
+Puts your 25 most recent Liked Songs from Spotify into a Spotify playlist.
 This playlist is automatically created once and automatically updated every hour.
 Hence, you always have a playlist with your current 25 favourite songs which you can shuffle and share.